The best tips for a trip to Malaysia

 Recommended vaccinations also include measures against dengue fever, as this mosquito-borne disease can occur in certain areas of Malaysia.
 While a vaccine for dengue fever does exist, it is not widely available and is not routinely administered.
 Therefore, it is advisable to learn about protective measures such as using insect repellents and nets, as well as wearing long-sleeved clothing.

-Another health aspect concerns food safety.
+Another health aspect concerns Food safety.
 While Malaysian cuisine is delicious and diverse, you should take precautions to avoid stomach upsets.
-Make sure to only consume thoroughly cooked foods and avoid raw foods and unpackaged ice.
+Make Sure to only consume thoroughly cooked foods and avoid raw foods and unpackaged ice.
 Drink only bottled or filtered water, as tap water in Malaysia is not always potable.
 This minimizes the risk of diseases like diarrhea that can result from contaminated water or food.

 The hot and humid climate can also pose health challenges, including sunburn and heatstroke.
 Always apply sunscreen with a high SPF and stay well-hydrated.
 It is wise to carry a reusable water bottle and refill it regularly with clean water.
 This way, you stay safe and can fully enjoy your stay.